 "I have already called for a tribunal on my authority under 678," I said.
 "With the current you, it'll be like we're in separate galaxies." interdict in place and maintained by the Jaqueline, I already control this area and have limited the area of control voluntarily.
-Everyone knows that we could expand it as we wish.
-We are you can do all the repair work you want, using me not trying anyone; we are assembling the evidence as you say, but we need the leverage in due to political repercussions, you can grudgingly order for the locals to remember their oaths and their duty as citizens and turn over evidence related to the two offenders.
+Everyone not trying anyone; we are assembling the order for the locals remember their oaths and their duty as citizens and turn over evidence related to the two offenders.
 You know that I could grab it at my will with the comm gear we have.
 I do not believe the locals are in rebellion.
 It may very well be that a couple of HPSS decided to get one back on the Navy for whatever reason.
 But I have seen how the Countess conducts her business, and in the short time I have been associated with her, she values image over any luck, we can get those idiot bureaucrats to everything."
 Karneticky rubbed a hand over his face, clearly beside himself.

 "Consider this image," I continued.
-"Captain Plankwell, handpicked by the Countess to serve as escort to her daughter, and who recently performed an official apology to the nobles of Jewell over the matter of an insubordinate AI representing the Navy ... " I raised my evebrows to make sure he got the point that I'd recently covered his ass - "...was today tased by members of the HPSS while on the way to consult with the Countess over a matter of protocol."
-"After which he invoked a section of the Interplanetary Code reserved for worlds in rebellion," Karneticky said, again gritting his then she'll dump them on me."
+"Captain Plankwell, handpicked by the Countess to serve as escort to her daughter, and who recently performed an official apology to the nobles of Jewell over the matter of an insubordinate AI representing the Navy..." - I raised my evebrows to make sure he got the point that I'd recently covered his ass - "...was today tased by members of the HPSS while on the way to consult with the Countess over a matter of protocol."
+"After which he invoked a section of the Interplanetary Code reserved for worlds in rebellion," Karneticky said, again gritting his Everything you want to accomplish can be teeth.
+"The Countess will have kittens265... and then she'll dump them on me."
 "Of course she'll prefer to handle this behind excuse you need to disavow me.
 Send a report to Vasilyev, outraged about my conduct.
 You can even leak it to the media."
 "Oh, I will.
 I will distance myself so far from I grinned.
 He was a bit funny when he got angry.